1989chenguo/CloudComputingLabs/Lab3/README.md

 Your program should complete all the tasks described in `section 3.1-3.4`.
 Your system is required to correctly receive and conduct the KV commands, and reply the corresponding results, as described before.

 In the advanced version, **participants may fail, and the network links may fail**.
 The participant and network link **failures can be both permanent or transient**, that is, if they fail, they may come back again at any time.
+Also, **the coordinator process may be killed and restart at any time for multiple times**.
+The coordinator will deal with clients' KV commands when it is working.
+When the coordinator is killed, your system is not required to reply any client's commands.

-The coordinator will never fail.
-The coordinator should be able to detect **both failure and recovery** of participants.
+When the coordinator is working, it should be able to detect **both failure and recovery** of participants.
 Once a participant is dead, the coordinator should be able to remove it from the system; Once a participant is recovered, the coordinator should be able to add it back to the system.
-Note that to keep database consistent, you should copy the latest KV store changes to the participant after it recovers from failure.
+Note that to keep database consistent, after a participant recovers from failure, you should copy the latest KV store database from some working participants to this recovered participant.
 We will not provide any copy protocols for you.
 You are encouraged to devise your own schemes as long as it is correct.
 You should be very careful about the consistency issue since the failures can be very complex and random.
 For example, considering the case that there are two participants A and B, A fails first and then A comes back and B fails later.
 During this procedure, client's may keep sending KV commands, so the two A need to sync those new KV commands after coming back, otherwise it cannot server client's request correctly after B fails.

 We will randomly inject failure and recovery to all the participants and network links.
-To ensure the database can be successfully copied, during our test, after a participant (or its network link) is recovered, we will ensure that *no failures happen in the following 10 seconds*.
+To ensure the database can be successfully copied, during our test, after a participant (or its network link) is recovered from failure, we will ensure that *no failures happen in the following 10 seconds* (no coordinator/participant/network failure).
 Your coordinator should be able to copy the latest database to the newly recovered participant in this 10 seconds.
 Moreover, we will always ensure that *there is at least one working participant* in the system.
 As such, the coordinator should be able to correctly receive/conduct/reply clients' KV commands during the failures and recoveries.

 Your program should run correctly with 3 or more participants.